lillallol/temp/README.md

 * standardization will create no need to change existing EcmaScript parsers
 * standardization will not collide with other tc39 proposals
 * standardization will be trivial
-* enforces separation of intent and implementation
+* enforces separation of types from their implementation
 * enables simultaneous type checking source code with more than one type system